Christmas is a joyous time of year for all, or is it?

 Men’s Advice line – 0808 801 0327

-Specialist advice & longer-term planning
+Specialist advice & longer-term planning for victims of domestic abuse

 Gaining immediate help and support is imperative, however, planning for an alternative future is key to mental wellbeing and happiness.
 Kidd Rapinet’s experienced family lawyers deal with complex relationships and their domestic violence specialist lawyer brings an entirely different level of understanding and support to men and women suffering from abuse.